CristinaMarilena/BankingService/README.md

 **_repository_**

-* the repositories are responsible for mapping the data from the in-memory storage to the business objects.
-It handles both how to read/write data (and also delete & update) from/to the storage.
+* the repositories are implemented using Hibernate and provide the basic CRUD operations

 **_service_**